Electronic skip protection: History

 The technology surfaced around 1995 as a physically smaller alternative to the bulky rubber shock absorbers utilized in portable players at the time.
 It reduced the size of the hitherto bulky players designed for use in moving cars, in particular.
 Small rubber shock absorbers are still used, but are less effective than the larger pre-1995 ones.

 When first introduced, 3 seconds was the maximum buffering time.
-In 2006, the time generally ranged from 10 seconds to "skip-free", where the player will rarely skip.
+In 2006, the time generally ranged from 10 seconds to "skip-free", where the player will rarely skip due to a large buffer.

 Due to the nature of the ATRAC compression scheme, and to ensure uninterrupted playback in the presence of fragmentation, all MD decks and portables buffered at least 10 seconds when the format was introduced in 1992.
 As of 2006, MD units have much bigger buffers.

 Flash-based MP3 players with no moving parts do not require electronic skip protection.